$\Gamma$-evaluations of hypergeometric series: Introduction

 is an integer valued constant.
 It turns out that the non-resonant case is the interesting case; in Section \ref{resonant} we give a description of the resonant cases only for completeness.
 In the non-resonant case, Theorem \ref{belyi} also gives the values of $z_0$ and $R_0$.
 This is a result found previously by Iwasaki in \cite[Thm 2.3]{Iw}, although not in this wording and with a different proof using asymptotic analysis of the Euler integral.

 Although we believe that for a given admissable quadruple there should exist a simple procedure to determine $R_\gamma(\beta+\gamma t)$, we have not been able to discover it.
 Another issue we should mention is a difference between the result of Theorem \ref{main} and some finite evaluations in \cite{ekhad} and \cite{ebisu}.
-As an example consider the identity

-which can be deduced from Theorem \ref{main}.
+As an example consider the identity which can be deduced from Theorem \ref{main}.
 It holds for all $t\in\bbbc$.
 When $t=-n$ for any $n\in\bbbz_{>0}$ the left hand side is not well-defined as hypergeometric series, but the equality should be read as the limit when $t\to-n$.
 We get, after some simplication,

-In \cite[Thm 11]{ekhad} and \cite[4.2.4]{ebisu} we find the same evaluation, but with the factor $-\sqrt{-3}e^{\pi i/3}/2$ missing.
+In \cite[Thm 11]{ekhad} and \cite[4.2.4]{ebisu} we find the same evaluation, but with the factor $-\sqrt{3}e^{5\pi i/6}/2$ missing.
 The reason is that in the latter evaluations the function $F(-n,-3n-1,-2n|z)$ is interpreted as the polynomial $F(-n,-3n-1,c|z)|_{c=-2n}$.
 It is remarkable that the limit and the polynomial evaluation differ by a constant factor.
-In many cases when both the $a$-parameter and $c$-parameter become zero this phenomenon seems to occur.
-We have not found an explanation.
+In many cases when both the $a$-parameter and $c$-parameter have limits that are non-positive integers this phenomenon seems to occur.
+As suggested by the referee, an explanation might be that both sequences satisfy the same first order recurrence relation in $n$.
+We have not tried to elaborate this.

 We have not made an exhaustive search for all admissable quadruples.
 This is more or less done in \cite{ebisu}.
 There it is also remarked that through the use of Kummer's solution to a hypergeometric equation any admissable quadruple is associated to 24 others.
 This may explain the abundance of these $\Gamma$-evaluations.
 In Section \ref{Euler} we give a description and a proof of the existence of these associated quadruples through the properties of the Euler kernel, which is the integrand of the Euler integral.